DataDog/integrations-extras/aqua/README.md

 ### Configuration

-1. Edit the `aqua.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your aqua performance data.
+1. Edit the `aqua.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Aqua performance data.
    See the [sample aqua.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4]